crewdevio/Trex/CONTRIBUTING.md

 2. If you've added code that should be tested, add tests.
 3. If you've changed something important, update the documentation.
 4. Ensure the test passes
-5. Your pull request should go to the branch `beta-test`
+5. Your pull request should go to the branch `master
 6. Issue that pull request!

 ## Any contributions you make will be under the MIT Software License